-General Alexander, does the private sector have the same skills that your team does in reacting to cyber security and to reacting to cyber attacks and being able to protect themselves?
+General Alexander, does the private sector have the same skills that your team does in reacting to cyber security and to cyber attacks, and being able to protect themselves?
 General ALEXANDER.
+The private sector has some tremendous

+General ALEXANDER.
 The private sector has some tremendous talent in this area, which we need to leverage and partner with.
-So I want to I think be clear.
-There are two parts to answering this question I think accurately.
-When you look back 70 years ago to Enigma and you look at the making and breaking of codes and doing some of the special work that the predecessors to NSA did, we have special capabilities both in Cyber Command and NSA.
+So I want to be clear.
+There are two parts to answering this question accurately, I think.
+When you look back 70 years ago to Enigma and you look at the making and breaking of codes and doing some of the special work that the predecessors to NSA did, we have special capabilities both in CYBERCOM and NSA.
 Hence that partnership.
 That gives us unique insights to vulnerabilities and other things that we can share back and forth.

 It is that area that is perhaps most important in identifying those vulnerabilities and sharing it with industry, those things that could impact our industry.
 But industry has like skills and sees different things.
 So the antivirus community is very good in this area, and I don't want to underestimate them.
 What you're actually doing is saying, let's put the best of those two teams for our Nation together to defending us.
-I think that's in legislation one of the key things that we need to do things that we need to do.
+I think that's, in legislation, one of the key things that we need to do.

 Senator DONNELLY.
-When we look at what's going on, a huge, huge amount of this is efforts to try to steal America's intellectual property, from defense contractors, from private businesses, from our military.
+When we look at what's going on, a huge amount of this is efforts to try to steal America's intellectual property, from defense contractors, from private businesses, and from our military.
 If you are a business and you're developing products and you're going to patent it, you may be concerned about your ability to protect against a cyber attack.
-You know how to develop a great product that may help cars run faster, on less fuel, etcetera, but cyber attacks are not your thing.
+You know how to develop a great product that may help cars run faster, on less fuel, et cetera, but cyber attacks are not your thing.

-If you were that company, what would you recommend to them

-in terms of protecting themselves?
+If you were that company, what would you recommend to them in terms of protecting themselves?

 General ALEXANDER.
-I would recommend that they first talk to companies like McAfee, Symantec, Mandiant and others that have great experience in this and that can give them great advice.
-The defense industrial base also have companies that can do that.
+I would recommend that they first talk to companies like McAfee, Symantec, Mandiant, and others that have great experience in this and that can give them great advice.
+The defense industrial base also has companies that can do that.
 That takes them one step.

-I think Senator İnhofe brought up a good point that needs to be brought in here and that is it needs to be a layered defense.
+I think Senator Inhofe brought up a good point that needs to be brought in here and that is it needs to be a layered defense.
 So there are things that they can do to have a more resilient and more protected architecture, and those things they should do.
 It's like having Norton Antivirus in your home computer.

-Senator Donnelly.
+Senator DONNELLY.
 Sure.